Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Proofs of Proposition and Proposition

-and we estimate each of the terms.
-We take $\delta>0$ and $h$ close to $0$ in $E_m$.
-Then, using statement (3) of Proposition \ref{XCX1} and Proposition \ref{XCX2}, the first summand of the difference $I (a, v, h, k)-I(a, v, 0, k)$ can be estimated as
+{We take $\delta>0$.
+It plays the role of $\varepsilon$ in the statement (3) of Proposition \ref{XCX2}. } Then, using Proposition \ref{XCX1} and statements (2) and (3) of Proposition \ref{XCX2}, the first summand of the difference $I (a, v, h, k)-I(a, v, 0, k)$ can be estimated as